 - Plover Drive

-please note, should conditions on the beach change, stand locations may be shifted.
-Please check the website for any changes or updates.
+Please note, should conditions on the beach change, stand locations may be shifted.
+Please check here for any changes or updates.

 Lifeguards also patrol our beach on ATV’s.
 Please heed words of caution, advisories, and/or the flying of red (no swimming) flags.
 They are issued for your safety.

 Beach Access: The Town maintains no public beach access.
 Access to our Town beach is limited to residents, renters, and their guests.